-Missouri Highway Patrol investigating fatal accident in Independence, MO
+Missouri Highway Patrol investigating fatal accident on I-70

-INDEPENDENCE, Mo. – The Missouri Highway Patrol is investigating a fatal one-vehicle accident that occurred around 12:15 a.m.
-Saturday in Independence, MO on eastbound I-70 at mile marker 68.
+SALINE COUNTY, Mo. – The Missouri Highway Patrol is investigating a fatal one-vehicle accident that occurred around 12:15 a.m.
+Saturday in Saline County, MO on eastbound I-70 at mile marker 68.

 A possible vehicle defect caused the car to skid and travel off the right side of the highway.
 The car overturned multiple times and ejected four out of five occupants.
 The driver and four passengers of the car were not wearing seatbelts.